EDAV-final/NYC-Collisions-Analysis/README.md

 Authors: Yaoyi Wang, Qiang Zhao, Wangzhi Li and Weixi Yao

+NOTE: This repo is for webpage showing; for the original data and file, please refer to [this repo](https://github.com/SafeguardLi/EDAV_final_car_collisions)

 ## About This Repo

 This repo contains all the codes and html files that related to this project.
 Since the original data is oversize, we only provide links here.